 For non-financial investments, there is a requirement for proposed business cases to demonstrate rigorous due diligence checks prior to investment, followed by regular monitoring of the value and performance of the asset.
-Teignbridge District Council's investment in Market Walk falls into this category.
-Specialist consultants were involved in the extensive due diligence phase of this investment.
+While Teignbridge District Council's investment in Market Walk was primarily for regeneration and local economic benefit purposes, specialist consultants were involved in the extensive due diligence phase of this investment.

 Annual assessments of fair value are carried out and monitored against the original capital investment, to take account of changes in the market and other conditions.
-To date, the underlying assets continue to provide sufficient security for the capital investment.
+In the case of Market Walk, the underlying assets continue to provide sufficient security for the capital investment to date.
+Minimum revenue provision is being set aside in relation to this investment, mitigating against the possibility of adverse valuation changes and also, ongoing refurbishment or replacements.

-The revenue budgets arising from this investment are monitored as part of the budget monitoring which feeds into the regular reports provided by the Chief Finance Officer to CLT and Executive.
+The revenue budgets arising from this investment are monitored as part of the budget monitoring which feeds into the regular reports provided by the Chief Finance Officer to SLT, CMT and Executive.
 In addition, the estates team track rent receipts and market conditions for early indications of potential problems.
-They report regularly to senior officers and have brought update reports to committees upon request.